cozy/cozy-stack/docs/ai.md

 ## Chat

-When a user starts a chat in LibreChat, their prompts are sent to the RAG that can use the vector database to find relevant documents (technically, only some parts of the documents called chunks).
+When a user starts a chat in OpenWebUI, their prompts are sent to the RAG that can use the vector database to find relevant documents (technically, only some parts of the documents called chunks).
 Those documents are sent back to LibreChat that can be added to the prompt, so that the LLM can use them as a